DEPARTMENTS & OFFICES >

 with the psychiatrist, the student will be asked to sign an agreement expressing

 an understanding and willingness to abide by the RMU Counseling Center policies.
+Please print, sign, and bring this consent form with you to your initial meeting with the psychiatrist.

 In instances where testing or documentation of ADHD is incomplete or